 As the most highly awaited event went live for the guests and billions of eyes were glued to the screens of their digital devices taking them into the scene at Steve Jobs Theater at Apple Park, the event was on!

 And what a cinematic bang to get started with!

-Tim Cook began the proceedings with a keynote on Apple’s journey so far and the positive impact it has had on its user base across the globe.
+Tim Cook began the proceedings with a keynote on Apple’s journey so far and its positive impact on its user base across the globe.

 Skimming through the products –

 Apple Watch Series 4

-First up, was the most hyped product of all in the line-up, Apple Watch Series 4.
+First up, it was the most hyped product of all in the line-up, Apple Watch Series 4.
 It is what the world has waited for with bated breaths, a category that didn’t exist years before.

 Apple Watch isn’t the no. 1 smart watch in the world, it’s the no. 1 watch. – Tim Cook

-Taking the curtains off it, the watch was unveiled with an altogether fresh and slim design, edge-to-edge display.
+Taking the curtains off it, the watch was unveiled with an altogether fresh and slim design an edge-to-edge display.
 The watches offer bigger screens with screen space that is 30 % larger than those of the Series 3 model and is waterproof.
 With its speaker, it gets as loud as it can get, being 50% louder than a microphone.
 The most remarkable features that came up were the heart sensor which can provide an electrocardiogram (ECG) and Fall Detection.

 iPhone Xs and Xs Max